AmeyRathod05/ProductStore-React-Application/README.md

+## 🌐 Live Demo

+The application is deployed and available at: https://react-store-nine-bice.vercel.app/

 # Product Dashboard React Application

 A modern, responsive product dashboard built with React, TypeScript, Redux Toolkit, and Tailwind CSS.
 Features include product browsing, search, filtering, favorites management, and a beautiful glassmorphism UI design.